chdalski/ckad/exercises/c_jobs/README.md

 Requirements:

 - Create a Job named `long-job` in the `default` namespace.
-- Use the image `busybox:1.28` and the command `sh -c 'for i in $(seq 1 300); do echo "Running step $i"; sleep 1; done'`.
+- Use the image `busybox:1.28` and the command `for i in $(seq 1 60); do echo "Running step $i"; sleep 1; done`.
-- Ensure that the Job does not restart Pods unnecessarily and completes successfully after 5 minutes.
+- Ensure that the Job does not restart Pods unnecessarily and completes successfully after 60 seconds.
 - Verify that logs from the long-running Job's Pods include the full execution output of all steps.

 <details><summary>help</summary>